jamesaorr/community-properties/README.md

-# Observation of Stressor Interactions
+# Variability of functional and biodiversity responses

-Code (R markdown and Jupyter notebook) used for the synthesis, simulations and figures in the paper: "Stressor interactions at the community level: explaining qualitative mismatches between observations" by James A. Orr, Jeremy J. Piggott, Andrew L. Jackson, Michelle C. Jackson and Jean-Francois Arnoldi.
+Code (R markdown and Jupyter notebook) used for the synthesis, simulations and figures in the paper: "Variability of functional and biodiversity responses to perturbations is predictable and informative" by James A. Orr, Jeremy J. Piggott, Andrew L. Jackson, Michelle C. Jackson and Jean-Francois Arnoldi.

-The folder "empirical" contains an R markdown used to conduct a synthesis of two databases which are available in the sub folder "data".
+The folder "empirical" contains an R markdown used to conduct a synthesis of the Zhou dataset which is available in the sub folder "data".

 The folder "simulations" contains a Jupyter notebook used to carry out numerical simulations and to create the figures in the paper.
 The empirical data collected and organised during the synthesis is available in the sub folder "data".